 With a trust, you are able to appoint a trustee who is knowledgeable in managing intellectual property.
 It would also be a good idea if the trustee was proficient in the monetization of intellectual property and monitoring things like copyright infringement.

-Estate Planning You Can Count On
+Receive Estate Planning for Creative People You Can Count On in Minneapolis

 Works of art contain pieces of those that create them.
 Whether it be essays, paintings, or music, protect what you have created with an estate plan designed specifically for you and your individual needs.
 Unique Estate Law does not believe in a one-size-fits all approach to estate planning.
 We create estate plans custom made to each of our clients.
 This is estate planning you can trust.